Atlanta Staffing Guide: Marketing

 Staffing agencies play a big part in providing workers in Atlantas with the jobs they now occupy, more than anywhere else in the country.
 Of the city's workforce, 4% of active workers acquired their temp job through a temp agency in Atlanta.

 You'll recall that Atlanta is home to a large number of major corporations.
 Companies like Coca-Cola, Home Depot, UPS, even Porsche all operate (and employ) out of the heart of the city.
-The very first Coca-Cola was even served in a Jacobs' Pharmacy in downtown Atlanta.
+The very first Coca-Cola was even served in downtown Atlanta.

 Some of those larger corporations are among those top-rated companies to work for in Atlanta, like Home Depot and CNN.
 Another notable pattern in the list of the best places to work in the city was the frequency with which tech and internet companies appeared.
 Companies on those lists have made proven and successful efforts to increase workplace satisfaction among its employees.